Manuel Heredia (footballer)

 Manuel Alexander Heredia Rojas (born 9 January 1986) is a Peruvian footballer who plays as a goalkeeper for Carlos A. Mannucci.

 Club career

-Manuel Heredia came from the youth division at Sporting Cristal, completing in 2003.
+Heredia came from the youth division at Sporting Cristal, completing in 2003.
 In 2006, he was transferred to Coronel Bolognesi.

 In 2008, he was loaned out to his former club, Sporting Cristal for the first half of the year.
 After the 2008 season, he transferred to Sporting Cristal.

 International career

 Heredia made his debut for the Peru national team in 2009.